mbertozzo/basic-react-nextjs/README.md

 In the root of the project you'll find a new folder called `/out` that you can deploy to any static hosting service.

+### Additional notes on publishing on Netlify
+Link Netlify with a repository hosting the project code, choosing "New site from Git" in Netlify dashboard.

+Then, under "Deploy settings" configure the following properties:

+* Build command: yarn export
+* Publish directory: out

 ## Some additional configurations
 This project uses the `@zeit/next-sass` package to compile and bundle SCSS files.
 You can enable CSS modules by editing `next.config.js` as follows: